christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Flavian Clemens, who was the nephew of emperor Domitian [^17].
 Titus Flavian Clemens is a likely candidate for being 'Clement of Rome'.
-Rabbi Akiva's other student was Rabbi Meir who the Talmud (Gittin 56a) claims was a grandson of emperor Nero, so rabbi Akiva moved in the best society of the Romans.
+Rabbi Akiva's other student was Rabbi Meir who the Talmud (Gittin 56a) claims was a grandson of emperor Nero.

 'The Secret Gospel of Mark' [^18] which speaks about Jesus's homosexuality and the Cult of Antinous came out about the same time.
 It